cearto/labs/README.md

 The characters next to each behavior trigger them.

 Use this interface to understand how these behavior differ from each other.
-I added a potentiometer to the sketch to showcase how we can use this character API to design interaction aesthetics.
+We added a potentiometer to the sketch to showcase how we can use this character API to design interaction aesthetics.
 In this case, the goal was a calm aesthetic.
 My implemention did the following:
 * Utter failure - constant red light